cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 - A Wrangler installation running locally on your machine, and access to the command-line
 - An Auth0 account

-Configuring your Cloudflare account, API keys, and Wrangler installation are covered extensively in the [Workers Quick Start](/quickstart).
+Topics like configuring your Cloudflare account, API keys, and Wrangler installation are covered extensively in the [Workers Quick Start](/quickstart).
 Completing that guide is mandatory before following this tutorial!

 If you don't already have an Auth0 account, you can sign up for a free account at [auth0.com](https://www.auth0.com).
-This tutorial doesn't require a paid plan, and has been extensively tested with Auth0's free tier.
+This tutorial doesn't require a paid plan and supports integration with Auth0's free tier.

 ### Configure an Auth0 application

 Every Auth0 account contains _applications_, which allow developers to create login/signup flows that are verified by Auth0.
-Integrating Auth0 with Workers requires creating an application in your Auth0 dashboard; if you've created an account for this tutorial, the "Default (Generic)" application provided by Auth0 will work, otherwise, create a new application with the type "Regular Web Application".
+Integrating Auth0 with Workers requires creating an application in your Auth0 dashboard; if you've created an account for this tutorial, the "Default (Generic)" application provided by Auth0 will work; otherwise, create a new application with the type "Regular Web Application".

 ![Creating an Auth0 application](/tutorials/user-auth-with-auth0/media/creating-an-application.png)

-Inside of your application's settings, the client ID and client secret are keys that we'll provide to our Workers application in order to authenticate with Auth0.
-There are a number of settings and configuration options here, but relevant to this tutorial are the "Allowed Callback URLs" and "Allowed Web Origins" options.
+Inside of your application's settings, the client ID and client secret are keys that we'll provide to our Workers application to authenticate with Auth0.
+There are several settings and configuration options here, but relevant to this tutorial are the "Allowed Callback URLs" and "Allowed Web Origins" options.
 In the "Publish" section of this tutorial, we'll fill in these values with the final deployed URL of our application.

 ## Generate a new project